 We all have fears.
-Fear of what may happen in the future, of skeletons in the closet, of failing others and ourselves.
-We fear what if our worst fears come true.
+The fear of what may happen in the future, of skeletons in the closet, of failing others and ourselves.
+We fear what would happen if our worst fears came true.
 Most of our anxiety stems from such fears.
-We read self-help books that tell us to “not worry” or “be positive”.
+We read self-help books that tell us to ‘not worry’ or to ‘be positive’.
 But, it doesn’t work most of the time, certainly not every time.
-Someone asked me the other day, “Is there a way to rise above your fears?”
+Someone asked me the other day, “Is there a way to rise above your fear?”

-Well, it depends on the nature of your fears.
+Well, it depends on the nature of your fear.
 If you have paranoia, phobias and worries resulting from excessive thinking then surely a calm mind is of immense help.
 My focus today is not on unfounded fears arising out of the chattering of a restless mind though.
 I’ve written and spoken a fair bit on that in the past.
 Instead, in this post, I talk about genuine fears.
-Those where a calm mind doesn’t appease your anxiety, fears where all forms of affirmation fails.
-Only one thing works in the face of such fears.
+Those where a calm mind doesn’t appease your anxiety, fear where all forms of affirmation fail.
+Only one thing works in the face of such fear.
 What is that, you ask?

 Let me share with you a little story first.

 Many years ago a farmer owned a large farm along a certain seacoast.
 That region was particularly prone to violent storms making it rather difficult for him to prevent the damage.
 He was always looking for strong and strapping men who could safeguard his barn, pen and hay.
 But, no matter how well the farmer paid them, everyone would leave after facing a storm or two.

 One day, a petite, short man approached him for employment.
 Looking at the thin build, the farmer was quite skeptical about his fitness for the job.
 He explained to the applicant that it was a physically demanding job and he couldn’t see how his small body would handle it.
 The man, however, assured him that he was more than capable.

 “Everyone leaves after facing just one storm,” the farmer said.

 “Actually, I sleep peacefully in the middle of a storm.”